sylvainpolletvillard/postcss-grid-kiss/README.md

 ## [Try it online][playground]

-You can play with the plugin on the [playground][playground].
+Try the different examples and play with the plugin on the [playground][playground].
 Edit the CSS and HTML on the left and the grid will be updated instantly.

+You can also try the plugin [on Codepen with this template](codepen) thanks to [@jonathanneal](https://github.com/jonathantneal)

 ## Responsive layouts